What inspired you to join Beerwulf?

 First, we rely on Stripe to tell us about the payment trends across our markets and what we should implement for our customers.

 Second, and most importantly, Stripe helps us with fraud management across 10 countries in the EU and the UK.
 If a suspicious charge does occur, it won’t go far with Stripe Radar to protect the company.
-Stripe perfectly balances keeping fraud rates as low as possible while maximizing our payment acceptance rates.
+Stripe perfectly balances keeping fraud rates as low as possible while maximising our payment acceptance rates.